 Central Park offers so much to do no matter what season you visit.
 This massive park in the middle of the city has playgrounds, climbing statues, a carousel, restaurants, gardens and beautiful sights of nature with a skyscraper backdrop.
 At the Conservatory Water, you can navigate boats in the warmer months (book lovers: this is the setting for E.B.
 White’s "Stuart Little") and ice skate in the winter.
 You can even rent a bike to see it all!

-The NY Botanical Garden has the Everett Children’s Adventure Garden where kids can run and climb and even check out some lily pads — you can guess why we like to hang there!
+The NY Botanical Garden has the Everett Children’s Adventure Garden.
+It's a place where kids can run and climb and even check out some lily pads.
+You can guess why we like to hang there!

 You can get a closer look at the Statue of Liberty from a boat or the ground at the base of the statue.
 But if you want to go up inside, it is best to order tickets months in advance.
 Several of the Circle Line cruises will get you to close to the Statue of Liberty and Ellis Island ticket lets you beat the crowds and have access to the pedestal of the statue.
 You can enjoy access to the grounds of the Statue of Liberty National Monument and get priority entry with the Statue Cruises: Reserve New York ticket.
 Coming from Jersey City?
 There a New Jersey ticket option too!